-In this post, I will explain how being flexible can result in getting lower airfares.
-In my previous article, I said that there is one travel tip that will help you save money (and have more fun)—on EVERY trip.
+In this travel skills article, I will explain how being flexible can result in getting lower airfares.
+In a previous article, I said that there is one travel tip that will help you save money (and have more fun)—on EVERY trip.

 #1 Travel Tip for Getting Lower Airfares